Jycreyn/bunkerweb-templates/README.md

 Maintainers and community members will review submissions collaboratively to ensure templates stay reliable and helpful.

+Before you push, install the repository’s `pre-commit` hooks (`pre-commit install`) and run `pre-commit run --all-files` so formatting, spell-check, and secret scans pass locally.

 ## Community

 Questions or ideas?
 Join the conversation with fellow BunkerWeb maintainers and users: